austinsonger/AutoPilot-for-POAM/content/docs/fetchAWSInspectorData-gs.md

-# AWSInspectorData
+# fetchAWSInspectorData.gs

-This script, written in JavaScript for Google Apps Script, integrates with AWS Inspector to fetch findings data.
+> This script, written in JavaScript for Google Apps Script, integrates with AWS Inspector to fetch findings data.
 It uses AWS credentials that can either be passed via an HTTP `POST` request or fetched from GitHub Secrets.
 The script generates AWS signature headers for authentication and retrieves vulnerability findings from AWS Inspector.

 ## Structure and Organization
 - **Main Functions**: